cameo88/CyberSecurity/PROJECT_1/ElkStack.md

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g.,

-**Winlogbeat** collects Windows logs, which we use to track user logon events, etc._

     Filebeat is a light-weight shipper that centralizes and forwards data logs.
     Metricbeat is also a light-weight shipper that collects metric from your system and services.
 From CPU to Memory, Load to Network and Redis to NGINX and much more it is a light-weight way to send system and service statistics.
 Metricbeat collects data from your filebeat and sends it to your monitoring cluster.

     For exmaple, Filebeat would collect changed passwords or modified files with a timestamp.

 *^^ cameo change the above description*